-BYU Tutoring Services offers free volunteer peer-to-peer tutoring for all classes taught on campus.
+BYU Tutoring Services offers free volunteer peer-to-peer tutoring for classes taught at BYU.
 Tutors help reinforce concepts covered in class and assist students in developing essential learning skills.
 All tutors have achieved a B grade or higher in classes they tutor and have been oriented on essential tutoring skills.

 How do I get involved?

 1) Go to tutoring.byu.edu and fill out a quick application!